-The log of the number of fish belonging to 5 cm length classes was plotted (Figure 9.1.3a) and the gradient of the slope (regression coefficient) over the length range 20 to 65 cm, where the relationship was linear, was determined.
+The log of the number of fish belonging to 5 cm length classes was plotted (Figure 9.1.3.a) and the gradient of the slope (regression coefficient) over the length range 20-65 cm, where the relationship was linear, was determined.
 The slope of the relationship observed in box 1 was shallower than those observed in boxes 2 and 6; the fish assemblage in box 1 contained a larger proportion of bigger fish.
 No difference was detected between boxes 2 and 6.
-No significant between-year effect was noted; however, examination of the annual variation in the slope gradient within each box (Figure 9.1.3b) suggested that the gradient was shallow in box 1 up to 1984, but between 1984 and 1986 it steepened, so that from 1987 onwards the fish assemblages in all three boxes were indistinguishable by this method.
+No significant between-year effect was noted; however, examination of the annual variation in the slope gradient within each box (Figure 9.1.3.b)